 Do I need a lawyer to obtain mediation?

-No, a lawyer is not always necessary to mediate your divorce.
+No, a lawyer is not necessary to mediate your divorce.
 Many parties use mediation to negotiate their agreement, and prepare the other forms necessary to file with the court themselves.
-We can provide you with those necessary forms, and simple instructions for filing, but cannot provide you with legal advice or file them on your behalf.
+We can provide you with those necessary forms, and simple instructions for filing, but cannot provide you with legal advice, or file them on your behalf, or appear in court with you.
 Ideally, we encourage parties entering into mediation to each see a separate divorce lawyer prior to the first mediation session to advise you as to your rights, obligations, risks and possible outcomes in traditional litigation; and again as often as you wish as the agreement takes form to ensure the final result is in alignment with those expectations.
 Unfortunately, this is not always possible, or affordable, for all parties.

 Can I have a lawyer and still obtain mediation?

 Absolutely.
 Good mediators welcome participation by independent lawyers and know that it brings great value to the process.
 We believe that mediation, with the assistance of attorneys before, during, and after the process, is the best paradigm for a fair, cost-effective divorce.
 Your lawyer is your advocate in a way that a mediator cannot be.
 Also, the mediator cannot accompany you to court or help you file necessary court forms.
 If you can’t afford to hire an attorney for the whole process, we encourage you to have a separate attorney at least to review the terms of the agreement that results from the mediation.
-The feedback from attorneys is often invaluable in making adjustments in the terms of the agreement, advising the clients on his or her rights and responsibilities, and making sure waivers, if any, are made knowingly.
 Most experienced divorce lawyers will agree to consult with you on a limited basis to review your agreement before signing.

 If I don’t have my own lawyer during mediation, how do I know I’m making a fair agreement?